MRColorR/money4band/README.md

 ```

-* (On Windows) Open a Powershell (as Administrator) in the project folder or navigate to it then use the following comamnds to set the execution policy and run the guided script to configure the .env file and then start the stack:
+* (On Windows) Open a Powershell (as Administrator) in the project folder or navigate to it then use the following commands to set the execution policy and run the guided script to configure the .env file and then start the stack:
 ```pwsh
 set-executionpolicy -scope CurrentUser -executionPolicy Bypass -Force .\runme.ps1